Emma Pooley: 2009 to 2012

-2013 to 2014
+2013

 Pooley took a step back from pro-racing when she signed for the long-established, but non-UCI registered, Swiss-based Bigla Cycling Team for the 2013 season in order to concentrate on completing her PhD in geotechnical engineering.
 In a severely reduced season, she missed the 2013 UCI Road World Championships.
 Pooley managed to win four UCI-ranked races including the six-stage Tour Languedoc Rousillon in May.

+In September 2013, Pooley joined with professional cyclists Kathryn Bertine and Marianne Vos and professional triathlete Chrissie Wellington to form an activist group called Le Tour Entier (“the whole tour”), to petition ASO to launch a women's Tour de France.

+2014

 Pooley signed for the Lotto Belisol team for 2014.
 She claimed her third national time trial champion's jersey and won three stages and the mountains classification at the Giro d'Italia Femminile.

 Pooley announced during the 2014 Commonwealth Games that she would retire from cycling after competing in the Games' road race in order to concentrate on competing in long-distance triathlons and mountain running.
 Following her retirement announcement, Pooley took the silver medals in both the women's road time trial and road race, and played a key role in helping England teammate Lizzie Armitstead win the road race gold medal.